gouveaguilherme/gouveaguilherme/README.md

 ## Hello, welcome to my GitHub space!

 ### About Me
 - UX/UI Designer with experience building layouts and prototypes for web products and SaaS platforms.
 I love to help simplify the complex, work on big problems, and solving them through creative solutions.
-I also have an understanding of some front-end technologies such as HTML and CSS.
+I also have an understanding of some front-end technologies such as HTML, CSS and Javascript.

 <!--- - 👨🏻‍🎓 Student at (NOME DO CURSO QUE EU PASSAR) in (NOME DA INSTITUIÇÃO), currently in my first year. -->